probablySomeUser/Budget_tracker/README.md

 # Budget_tracker
-A budget tracker in python with an SQLite databade
+A budget tracker in python with an SQLite database